Skip to content

 ArtifactMinimum ContentConsumer

-Impact mapWorkloads/services affected by permission changesEngineering teams
+Impact mapWorkloads and services affected by permission changesEngineering teams

-Rollback planPrevious state and emergency restore approachOperations/on-call
+Rollback planPrevious state and emergency restore approachOperations and on-call

 Validation reportPost-change checks and anomaly observationsSecurity governance

-Quality checks
+Quality Checks

-• Are logging/detection controls confirming expected behavior?
+• Are logging and detection controls confirming expected behavior after each change?

 Days 1–30